 The Pro-Truth Pledge (PTP) is violated when a pledge-taker shares misinformation.
 From the perspective of the PTP, misinformation is anything that goes against the truth of reality.
 It can mean directly lying about the situation at hand, for instance when an athlete denies taking steroids that she was actually taking.
 It can mean lying by omission, as when a scholar publishes a study with a successful experiment, while hiding that he conducted 50 of the same experiments that failed, until by random chance one finally worked, a phenomenon known as publication bias.
 Another example is when politicians cherry-pick numbers or stories that are not representative of actual reality to support their candidacy, for instance saying that violent crime is rising and giving an example of a gruesome murder when in reality police statistics show a decrease in violent crime.
 Misinformation can mean using obviously inflated statistics to support one’s argument, such as an economic commentator saying that people are better off right now because they earn more money while failing to adjust current earnings for inflation.
 It can mean misrepresenting someone else’s position in such a way that a neutral observer would have a completely twisted perspective of that position.
 Misinformation can mean representing an opinion as a fact, such as referencing an editorial or expert analysis (both opinions) and treating them as facts.
 It can mean insisting something is true despite lacking clear evidence that it is in fact true, especially after being challenged about the claim.
 It can mean sharing an article whose headline is at odds with the conclusions reached in the article.
-In general, misinformation is anything that conveys information in an obviously deceptive way that leads audiences to have a fundamentally wrong impression of the truth in any given matter.
+In a nutshell, misinformation is anything that conveys information in an obviously deceptive way that leads audiences to have a fundamentally wrong impression of the truth in any given matter.